benibaeumle/Learning-Shapelets/README.md

 A PyTorch implementation of learning shapelets from the paper
 > Josif Grabocka, Nicolas Schilling, Martin Wistuba, and Lars Schmidt-Thieme.
 2014.
 Learning time-series shapelets.
 In Proceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining (KDD '14).
 Association for Computing Machinery, New York, NY, USA, 392–401.

+This implementation deviates from the paper by implementing multiple distance measures (euclidean distance, cross-correlation, and cosine similarity) and we use a hard-mininmum function compared to a soft-minimum in the paper.

 See the [paper](https://doi.org/10.1145/2623330.2623613) for a more detailed description.

 ## How to use